aijaz/octopress/source/_posts/2012/10/2012-10-01-octopress-as-a-photoblog.markdown

 ## Requirements

-Before starting, lets look at I identified the key requirements for my new layout:
+Before starting, lets look at the key requirements for my new layout:

 1. In this new layout the photograph should be the primary focus of the page.
-2. The header above the navigation bar should be diminished, to allow for more vertical real estate for the photograph.
+2. The blog's title and subtitle above the navigation bar should be diminished, to allow for more vertical real estate for the photograph.
 3. All the details of the photograph should be specified in the YAML preamble of the post.
 The contents should only be notes.
 4. Octopress should automatically display a thumbnail of the photograph in the Index view.
 5. The photographs should be optimized for Retina displays, but still look good on normal displays